saripagurek/Eye-Tracking-Heatmap-Video/README.md

 2. Use the tkinter GUI to import one or more csv data files and one mp4 video file.
 The input data must be of the format:
  ![Example CSV Image](exampleCSV.png "Example CSV")
 ** Note that the headings DO matter **
 4. Click 'Run'.
 The imported video will play as the program reads in the its individual frames.
-When the video playbsck window closes, you are free to exit the program.
+When the video playback window closes, you are free to exit the program.
 5. The resulting video named 'output.mp4' will be located in the project directory.